ptrxyz/chemotion/client-vscode-remote-container/README.md

 $ git clone https://github.com/ComPlat/chemotion_ELN /workspace/chemotion
 ```

+**Step 2:** Do now create the configuration files for Chemotion ELN.
+For that purpose, remove the ".example" extension from the following files:

+-   config/storage.yml.example
+-   config/datacollectors.yml.example
+-   config/database.yml.example

+Only the `database.yml` file should need manual editing: change the database host for all configurations to `db`, as this is the hostname of the sidecar container.

+Additionally rename `public/welcome-message-sample.md` to `public/welcome-message.md`, otherwise the ELN will work, yet some tests might fail.

-**Step 2:** place all files from this folder into Chemotion's source directory:
+**Step 3:** place all files from this folder into Chemotion's source directory:

 ```
 $ cp * .* /workspace/chemotion